 How Much Garage Floor Paint Do I Need?

 Depending on the product and the size of your garage, the quantity you will need will vary.
 The best way to check the quantity required is to check your decided products Product Data Sheet.
 You can find all data sheets on our website.
 On these sheets, you will find the Theoretical Coverage so you can do the maths to decide how many coats you need for your area.
 Always take into account that when you apply paint to an unpainted porous garage floor we advise that the first coat is dilute around 20%.
 You should apply this as a primer sealer before applying 2 coats of floor paint.

 As a guide, a standard single garage is around 3m x 6m so 18m2.

 The minimum size of a double garage is around 5.5m x 5m, so 27.5m2.

 Benefits of Painting Your Garage Floor

 Painting your garage floor can have a wide range of benefits.
-For one, a dropped nut / screw / bolt on the floor is no longer lost never to be found, but easily visible!
+For one, if you drop a nut / screw / bolt on the floor it is no longer lost forever, but easily visible!
 Paint will also stop concrete dusting.
 Thicker coatings also do a great job of covering minor imperfections such as hairline cracks or defects in the concrete.
-Aggregate or anti slip products can also be used to provide a safe environment for users or standalone tools prone to movement.
+You can also use aggregate or anti slip products to provide a safe environment for users or standalone tools prone to movement.
 One advantage with paints and coatings is that your garage floor will be much easier to clean.
 Also Health and Safety often require walkways or the edge of pits to be highlighted on commercial garage floors.